TL;DR

 Carbon credit projects are incredibly diverse and exist across virtually every continent.
 They generally fall into two main categories: avoidance and removal.

-Avoidance projects focus on preventing new emissions from occurring.
-A classic example is a forest conservation project that protects existing trees from being cut down.
-Known as REDD+ (Reducing Emissions from Deforestation and Forest Degradation), these efforts help maintain carbon sinks and biodiversity.
-Other avoidance projects include the installation of renewable energy infrastructure, such as solar farms or wind turbines, which displace fossil fuel–based power.
+Avoidance carbon credit projects prevent new greenhouse gas emissions from being released.
+A common example is a **REDD+** (Reducing Emissions from Deforestation and Forest Degradation) forest conservation project that safeguards existing forests from deforestation, maintaining carbon sinks and biodiversity.
+Other avoidance projects include installing renewable energy systems like solar farms or wind turbines, which replace fossil fuel–based power and avoid future emissions (Gold Standard).

-On the other hand, removal projects actively extract carbon from the atmosphere.
+Removal carbon credit projects take carbon dioxide out of the atmosphere.
 These include afforestation (planting new forests), soil carbon sequestration through regenerative agriculture, and technological solutions like direct air capture.
 One innovative example is biochar, a form of charcoal made by heating organic waste in the absence of oxygen.
 When added to soil, biochar locks carbon away for centuries while improving soil fertility.

 Many projects offer co-benefits beyond carbon, such as improving water quality, creating local jobs, or protecting endangered species.
 These social and environmental advantages make certain projects more appealing to values-driven buyers.